txpipe-shop/partnerchain-reference-implementation/docs/TUTORIAL.md

 These are some common errors that can happen when developing on Substrate:

-### STD related issues
+### `std` related issues

 Errors like:

-- `Double lang item in crate <crate> (which `std`/ `serde` depends on):...`
+- ``Double lang item in crate <crate> (which `std`/ `serde` depends on):...``
-- `Attempted to define built-in macro more than once`
+- `Attempted to define built-in macro more than once`,

-happen commonly when using std crates in a non-std environment, like Substrate's runtime.
-Std crates can't be used because we compile to WASM.
+happen commonly when using std crates in a non-std environment, like Substrate's runtime. `std` crates can't be used because we compile to WASM.
 If you run into an error like this and the crate you are using is no-std, make sure you are setting them up correctly.
-For example, make sure that the dependency is imported with `default-features = false` or that the std feature is set correctly in the respective `Cargo.toml`.
-If you are writing a new module, make sure that it is premised by ´#![cfg_attr(not(feature = "std"), no_std)]´.
+For example, make sure that the dependency is imported with `default-features = false` or that the `std` feature is set correctly in the respective `Cargo.toml`.
+If you are writing a new module, make sure that it is premised by `#![cfg_attr(not(feature = "std"), no_std)]`.

 ### `Alloc` feature